leonking1990/CapStone/README.md

         flutter run
         ```
     * The app should build and launch.
 Log in/Sign up and navigate to the plant scanning/prediction feature.

+*For more detailed Flutter setup, build instructions, and architecture notes, please see [plantcareai_app/README.md](plantcareai_app/README.md).*

 ## API Endpoint (`/predict`)